Cheesecake Mini Tarts Sure to be the Highlight of the Party

 Ingredients

-• 1 cup white chocolate chips
+• 1 cup (180 g) white chocolate chips

-• 3 tablespoons sour cream
+• 3 tablespoons (36 g) sour cream

-• 1 teaspoon vanilla bean paste - or vanilla extract
+• 1 teaspoon vanilla bean paste or vanilla extract

-• 2 teaspoons apple or currant jelly - warmed slightly until runny
+• 2 teaspoons apple or currant jelly, warmed until slightly runny

 Instructions

 • Chill.
-Before serving, add fruit of your choice.
+Before serving, add the fruit of your choice.
 Refrain from washing the fruit, but gently wipe each berry clean with a damp paper towel.

 Notes